MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Lab 8.1 - Configuring VLANs and Trunking.md

 What is the status of VLAN 99?
 Why?

+> Up, as we assigned an ip address to the interface

 d.
 Use the Topology to assign VLANs to the appropriate ports on S2.

 ```